hsnyxfhyqhyh/mianshi/DesignPatterns/14-commandPattern/docs/Readme.txt

 		Undo method will do the opposite function of the command is suppose to do.
 5. DeviceButton is the action invoker class.
 It accepts a command in the constructor defined.
 	And the command has the device binded to it.
 	So the pressed function will invoke the command and then invoke the device's function.

+6. MOST IMPORTANT STEP
-6. PlayWithRemoteClient will first create a device, then use the device to create a command, then use the command to create a DeviceButton. then call the DeviceButton'press function to invoke the command's execute function to execute the real device's function.
+	PlayWithRemoteClient will first create a device,
+		then use the device to create a command, then use the command to create a DeviceButton. then call the DeviceButton'press function to invoke the command's execute function to execute the real device's function.

 >> Reviewed